MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/applications.md

 ## <a name="bkmk_all"></a> Display all applications for a device in the admin center
 <!--8795301-->
-*(Introduced in version 2103)*

-Starting in Configuration Manager 2103, the **Applications** view for a tenant attached device in Microsoft Endpoint Manager admin center displays more applications from Configuration Manager.
+The **Applications** view for a tenant attached device in Microsoft Endpoint Manager admin center displays more applications from Configuration Manager.
 This improvement allows you to review when application installations are expected to occur on a device.
 Displayed applications include applications that are:
 - Deployed to the device
 - Deployed to a user that's logged in to the device, primary user of the device, or was previously installed.